thomas-maurice/chatjs/README.md

  * Auto reconnection on server or client failure
  * Connection/Deconnection notification
  * Some smileys :)
+ * Status updates !
+Similar to the /me command in IRC
+ * Now a help window
  * Clickable links
  * Ninja mode (accessible via Alt + n) it will make the message disapear from your console after 2 minutes.
 Handy if you are at work ;)